-Short-term incentives ('STI') are designed to align the targets of the business units with the performance hurdles of executives.
+Short-term incentives ('STI') are designed to align the profit of the consolidated entity and the targets of business units with the performance hurdles of executives.
 STI payments are granted to KMP based on specific annual targets and key performance indicators ('KPI') being achieved.